Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Experiments

+~ We remove the images related to three ambiguous concepts for VOC2012.
+After that, all the concepts of VOC2012 are included in COCO.
+Then, for COCO, we remove the images that have the concepts in VOC2012.
+Finally, there remains 21,987 images and 60 labels for COCO, and 16,750 images and 17 labels for VOC2012.
+For both datasets, we randomly select 4,000 images for training, 1,000 images as the test query, and the rest as the retrieval database.

+For NUS-WIDE, VOC2012, and COCO, we check the labels and ensure that the training/query set contains all the concepts of the corresponding dataset.

-We implement the proposed method (T-MLZSH) using the TensorFlow toolkit~\cite{abadi2016tensorflow}.
-In this paper, we use AlexNet~\cite{krizhevsky2012imagenet} as the basic CNN.
-We use the pre-trained model to initialize the network weight parameters, and focus on training the hashing layer and embedding layer.
+We implement the proposed method (T-MLZSH) using the TensorFlow toolkit.
+In this paper, we use AlexNet as the backbone CNN.
+To validate the versatility of the proposed framework, we will also evaluate by replacing the backbone CNN with VGG16 and ResNet50.
+We use the pre-trained model to initialize the weight parameters and focus on training the hashing layer and embedding layer.
 Adam method is adopted for stochastic optimization with a mini-batch size of 128, and all input images are resized to 227$\times$227.

-We compare our method (T-MLZSH) with several state-of-the-art hashing methods, including KSH~\cite{liu2012supervised}, SDH~\cite{shen2015supervised}, IMH~\cite{shen2013inductive}, DHN~\cite{zhu2016deep}, ZSH-DA~\cite{pachori2018hashing}, ZSH~\cite{yang2016zero}, TZSH~\cite{lai2018transductive}.
-Among these comparison methods, KSH and SDH are two typical supervised methods, IMH is one of the most representative unsupervised hashing methods, DHN is a deep learning-based supervised methods, ZSH-DA and ZSH are two zero-shot hashing methods, and TZSH is a transductive zero-shot hashing method.
+We compare our method (T-MLZSH) with nine other methods, including the traditional methods KSH~\cite{liu2012supervised}, IMH~\cite{shen2013inductive}, SDH~\cite{shen2015supervised}, ZSH-DA~\cite{pachori2018hashing}, and ZSH~\cite{yang2016zero}, and the deep learning-based methods DHN~\cite{zhu2016deep}, Hashnet~\cite{cao2017hashnet}, ADSH~\cite{adsh}, and TZSH~\cite{lai2018transductive}.
+Among the traditional methods, ZSH-DA and ZSH are two zero-shot hashing methods.
+Among the deep learning-based methods, TZSH is a transductive zero-shot hashing method.
+It is worth noting that, all the methods use the same training and test settings on the newly formed datasets.

+In the training, for KSH, IMH, SDH, DHN, Hashnet, and ADSH, the images and labels of the training set are used, while for ZSH-DA, ZSH, TZSH, and the proposed T-MLZSH, in addition to the images and labels in the training set, the raw images (without labels) in the test query set are also used.
+Note that, ADSH is a supervised method which treats the query points and database points in an asymmetric way, and DIHN~\cite{DBLP:conf/cvpr/WuDL0W19} successfully extends the asymmetric training strategy in an incremental learning framework.
+As DIHN uses the labels of the unseen test query data for training, which violates the protocols of our experiments, we do not include it in the comparison.

 For deep learning-based methods, we use the raw images as input.
-For the non-CNN approaches, we use the outputs of fc7 layer in AlexNet as their visual features.
-The semantic representations are obtained from the language model~\cite{pennington2014glove} while each category is embedded into a 300-d word vector.
-For these zero-shot hashing methods which need one-to-one semantic representation for each image, we follow the existing work~\cite{fu2015transductive} and use the average of semantic representations of multiple labels as the collective semantic representation for multi-label images.
+For the non-CNN approaches, we use the outputs of the fc7 layer in AlexNet as their visual features.
+All the experiments are conducted on an NVIDIA TITAN Xp GPU and the Ubuntu 16.04 operating system.